deprov447/deprov447.github.io/content/utility/work.md

 Most of my work is lying in open source regime, with majority of it in [calamares](https://github.com/calamares/calamares).

-But I have a few personal projects too :
+But I have a few small personal projects too :

+- FakeFeed
 - knowFootball API
 - Supermarkeet
 - Pen
 - Blogga
 - Automeet

-...adding more
+...
+I am continuously adding more

-See some more on [Github](https://github.com/deprov447)
+See some of my code on [Github](https://github.com/deprov447)